Michelle L. Tommey

 Ms. Tommey has substantial experience in handling insurance coverage litigation on behalf of insurers, including defense of coverage and bad faith lawsuits, rescission actions, and contribution claims between insurers in both state and federal court.

 After 9 years with the firm, Ms. Tommey relocated to England in 2008, where she continues her professional association with Gibson Robb & Lindh remotely.
-Ms. Tommey’s current practice includes California or U.S.-based marine insurance coverage matters, particularly complicated coverage disputes under marine liability policies of various forms, as well as P&I, Hull, and Cargo policies.
+Ms. Tommey’s current practice includes California or U.S.-based marine insurance coverage matters on behalf of U.S. insurers and London underwriters, as well as coverage/bad faith litigation representing U.S. and London underwriters.

 Teaching and Presentations

 Part of a comparative analysis of marine cargo coverage issues under U.K. and U.S. law London, England October 28, 2011